A.3.1: What are server SQL modes?

 The intensive validation of input data that some settings requires more time than if the validation is not done.
 While the performance impact is not that great, if you do not require such validation (perhaps your application already handles all of this), then MySQL gives you the option of leaving strict mode disabled.
 However—if you do require it—strict mode can provide such validation.

 By default, no special modes are enabled.
-See Section 5.1.7, “Server SQL Modes”, for information about all available modes and MySQL's default behavior.
+For information about all available modes and MySQL's default behavior, see Section 5.1.7, “Server SQL Modes”.